Wynonna & Naomi: Release and reception

 Before the album's release, "Had a Dream (For the Heart)" was issued as the lead single.
 It was first released in December 1983 on RCA Records.
 The song spent a total of 18 weeks on the Billboard Hot Country Songs chart.
 In March 1984, the single reached number 17 on the chart, becoming the duo's first major hit and top 20 single.
 On the Canadian RPM Country Singles chart, it reached a similar top 20 position.
 In February 1984, Wynonna & Naomi was officially released on RCA.
 The record was originally offered in 12 inch vinyl and as an audio cassette.

 Wynonna & Naomi became the duo's first charting album released on the Billboard Top Country Albums survey, where it peaked at number eight.
 It also reached number 153 on the Billboard 200.
 In April 1984, "Mama He's Crazy" was spawned as the second single from the extended play.
 It became The Judds' first of several number one hits during the 1980s.
 In total, "Mama He's Crazy" spent 23 weeks on the Billboard country songs chart before topping the list in August 1984.
 It was also their first number one Canadian country single.

-Following its release, Wynonna & Naomi received positive reviews from writers and critics.
+Wynonna & Naomi received positive reviews from writers and critics.
 Music journalist Robert Christgau gave the album an "A−" rating in his review: "They've got a gimmick--not only are they a mother-and-daughter act, you can't tell who's who.
 But the music's simply solid--three fine ones plus three pretty good ones equals the most actively pleasurable Nashville of the year."
-Thom Owens of Allmusic rated the album 4.5 out of 5 possible stars in his review.
-Owens praised the mother-daughter harmonies the quality of material found on the album.
+Thom Owens of AllMusic praised the mother-daughter harmonies the quality of material found on the album.
 He concluded by comparing the album to future releases: "The best moments on The Judds have been compiled on their numerous hit compilation, yet it remains a pleasant listen for most dedicated fans."